gottacatchenall/ms_sampling_effort/manuscript.md

 # False-negatives due to relative abundances

-In this section we demonstrate the realized false-negative rate (FNR) can be change drastically with sampling effort simply as a function of the distribution of species abundances
+In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort simply as a function of the distribution of species abundances.

 If we assume each individual observation of species occurs according to the distribution of those species' abundances, seeing two low biomass species